guardian/cloudwatch-logs-management/README.md

  1. Add your stack name to the `stacks` section of `riff-raff.yaml`
  1. Deploy this project - this will deploy a new CloudFormation stack to your account
+ 1. If you want to change the retention or need to add a role to assume when writing to the Kinesis stream you can manually change the settings in the stack after this initial deploy

 ### Riff-Raff permissions